fcFn/cloudinary-workshop/README.md

 2. Run `npm install`.
 3. (Optional) Replace the `cloudName` and the image Public ID on lines 7 and 15 of `index.js` respectively.
 4. Run `npm start`.

+## Troubleshooting

+In case of cryptic errors from Parcel such as `Expected content key...`, delete `.parcel-cache` directory in the root of the project and start again.